 Every year I go through the same thing.
 I see the small signs of fall coming, but I just ignore them.
 I never want summer to end and I never want to think about our Minnesota winter to come.
 But one thing that’s a sure sign of that impending change of seasons is what I want to eat.
 Well, first of all, I think Soup!
 But I also love a weekend morning to whip up something for breakfast.
 Something a little special.
 Something I might not bother with on a summer morning.
-Something like these Berry Souffle Pancakes.
+Something like a Berry Souffle Pancake.

 There’s just something about getting up on a chilly morning, padding out to the kitchen and turning on that oven.
 There’s not a sound in the house and I hear the gas come on in a rush and the few clicks and clacks my old stove makes as it preheats.
 Somehow that makes me feel rooted in the familiar, and in minutes the kitchen is toasty and warm.
 Now, I’m not a morning person, but even I have to admit there’s something zen in that!